CATIA-Systems/FMPy/remoting/README.md

 ## Purpose

-Run model contained inside FMU, which is a shared library, into a separate process.
+Run model contained inside FMU (which is a shared library) into a separate process.
+The calling process may be in different bitness than the model (shared library).

 ## Implementation